Gabriel Moreno Player Props: Diamondbacks vs. Royals

 Gabriel Moreno At The Plate

-- Moreno is hitting .288 with four doubles, a home run and a walk.
+- Moreno is hitting .290 with four doubles, a home run and two walks.

-- In 61.1% of his 18 games this season, Moreno has picked up at least one hit.
-He's also had five multi-hit games.
+- Moreno has picked up a hit in 63.2% of his 19 games this year, with more than one hit in 26.3% of those games.

-- In eight games this year (44.4%), Moreno has picked up an RBI, including two games with multiple runs batted in.
+- Moreno has driven in a run in nine games this season (47.4%), including two games with multiple runs batted in.

 - He has scored a run in two games this year, and had multiple runs in one of those games.